Fiserv/universal-commerce/docs/faq/faq.md

 <details>
 <summary><b>How can we remove all credit cards or accounts vaulted to a wallet within uCom?</b></summary>

-uCom does not offer the ability to remove all accounts tied to a specific wallet. uCom, does, however offer the ability to remove one account at a time using the API call below: </br>
+uCom does not offer the ability to remove all accounts tied to a specific wallet. uCom, does, however offer the ability to remove one account at a time using the API call below: <br>
 DELETE /v1/customers/{fdCustomerId}/accounts/{fdAccountId} </br>
 Also, please note that if you delete a customer profile, by default all vaulted/saved cards will be deleted automatically along with the customer profile.